 It's the ISS commander's job to organize and lead the crew and mold a "single, integrated team."

-As Gerst undergoes his own training in Russia, he will also have to guide his ISS crewmembers through their training and mission-preparation.
+While Gerst underwent his own training in Russia, he also had to guide his ISS crewmembers through their training and mission-preparation.

-Similarly, when crew return, it will be Gerst's responsibility to ensure they complete standard "postflight activities."
+Similarly, when crew return, it will be Gerst's responsibility to ensure they complete the standard "postflight activities."

 Keep the peace on orbit